sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 $\text{Betweenness Centrality}(N) = \frac{\text{Number of shortest paths passing through } N}{\text{Total number of shortest paths}}$

-Below table shows shortest path count for each pair, and it should give you an idea on what is shortest path.
+Below table shows shortest path count for each pair, and it should give you an idea of what is shortest path.
+I beleive defining it is redu

 | Node Pair | Shortest Path Count | Path Details                            | Intermediary Nodes         |
 |-----------|---------------------|-----------------------------------------|----------------------------|